What is Ancestry DNA?

 Of course, as time progresses and AncestryDNA attracts more and more customers, the amount of DNA in their database will increase.
 This will increase the chances of customers being matched to potential relatives based on their DNA.
 It will also increase the number of potential relatives that they are likely to be matched to.
 It is therefore likely that AncestryDNA will become more and more successful as time goes on and they gain more customers.

-Also, the number of customer created family trees on AncestryDNA will increase as they gain more customers, who will all create their family tree.
+Also, the number of customer-created family trees on AncestryDNA will increase as they gain more customers, who will all create their family tree.
 This will allow customers a greater chance of finding their ancestors after being matched will potential relatives.
 It will also increase the number of ancestors that customers are likely to be matched to.

-AncestryDNA have also announced that they have intentions to begin testing customers DNA with regards to health.
+AncestryDNA has also announced that they have intentions to begin testing customers DNA with regards to health.
 It is unknown exactly what form this test and its associated results may take, but they may be similar to the tests currently performed by many companies, which provide information about how customers genes affect their health and nutrition.
-This is a new emerging field of science, which is called nutrigenomics.
+This is a newly emerging field of science, which is called nutrigenomics.
 The principle behind this is that people’s health is affected by their genes as well as their nutrition.
 Both nutrition and genes interact to produce a net effect on health.
 Therefore, certain lifestyle factors will affect different people’s health differently.
 For example, a certain type of food may have a neutral effect on one person’s health, but a negative effect on a different person’s health.
 The same food may even have a beneficial effect on someone else’s health.
 AncestryDNA is currently in discussions with the FDA about the possibility of conducting these tests.

 In the meantime, AncestryDNA allows its customers to provide information on the history of their family’s health.
 Customers are able to add health conditions, chosen from a list of common medical conditions, to all the relatives that make up their family tree.
 This may allow customers who are matched to potential relatives to gain information about the health conditions that they may be at risk from.